-The borough is home to a business park with many establishments in many of the major economic sectors including manufacturing wholesale and retail trade, transportation and warehousing, finance and insurance and professional, scientific and technical services...
+The borough is home to a business park with many establishments in many of our major economic sectors such as manufacturing wholesale and retail trade, transportation and warehousing, finance and insurance, professional, scientific and technical services...

-In the northwest of Anjou, it is the local department stores that first stimulated the local economy and local employment.
-Then, it is the regional shopping center that contributed to the development of many different types of commercial establishments as well as many office buildings.
-Finally, the busy public market with its gardeners, merchants and restaurants also contributes to the local economy.
+In the northwest of Anjou, popular department stores first stimulated the local economy and local employment.
+Then, it is the Galeries d'Anjou, a regional shopping center that now contributes to the development of many different types of commercial establishments and office buildings.
+Plus, les Halles d'Anjou, a busy public market where gardeners, merchants and restaurants largely contribute to the local economy all year round.

-The Anjou borough offers two municipal municipal libraries and 18 public parks and green spaces accessible all year round.
+The Anjou borough offers two municipal libraries and 18 public parks and green spaces accessible all year round.

 The borough is bordered to the north and to the east by the Rivière-des-Prairies-Pointe-aux-Trembles borough and to the south by the Mercier-Hochelaga-Maisonneuve borough and by Ville de Montréal-Est.

 To the west the Anjou borough is bordered by the Saint-Leonard borough and, at the northwestern corner of the Anjou borough, by the Montréal-Nord borough